NVlabs/DG-Net/README.md

 ```

 ## Citation
-Please cite this paper in your publications if it helps your research:
+Please cite this paper if it helps your research:
 ```
 @article{zheng2019joint,
   title={Joint discriminative and generative learning for person re-identification},